Partners and Sponsors

 Corporate Partners and Sponsors

 Citigroup Foundation supports the Beyond Grey Pinstripes project of the Center for Business Education.
 Beyond Grey Pinstripes is a biennial survey and alternative ranking of business schools.
-The mission of Pinstripes is to spotlight innovative full-time MBA programs that are integrating issues of social and environmental stewardship into curricula and research.
+The mission of Pinstripes is to spotlight innovative full-time MBA programs that are integrating

 ExxonMobil provides general support to the Center for Business Education for its work and research around the extractives and energy industry.
-The Center is working with ExxonMobil and Harvard Business School to author a case study that examines how Exxon has dealt with its social and environmental challenges.
-The Center is also planning to produce a Teaching Module around this case that can be used by MBA faculty in their classrooms.
+The Center is working with ExxonMobil and Harvard Business School to author a case study that examines how Exxon has dealt with its social and

 FedEx provides targeted support for an exploration of how future business leaders are prepared for the social and environmental impacts, and opportunities, inherent in issues of logistics, globalization, and transportation.